127 Glenridge Drive, Carlisle, Pennsylvania 17015

-Prices begin in the high-$100,000s.
+Prices begin in the mid-$100,000s.
 Water, trash and sewage are included in the $370 monthly lot fee.
 Check with a real estate agent to verify these prices as they may change.

 Amenities include a pond, a walking trail along Conodoguinet Creek, a gazebo and a 2,100 square foot clubhouse.
 The Grand Pavilion is the place for for BBQ and picnics.
 RV parking is available.